RajenRanjithkumar/Covid19_Detection/README.md

-## Covid-19 Detector
+## COVID-19 Detector
--  An android app that predicts the presecdcn
+-  An Android application that predicts the presence of COVID-19 from Chest X-rays using deep convolution neural networks.